SICKAG/sick_scan/test/readme_testplan.txt

 6. To check the node at the console level, the following tests are performed in another terminal window:
 a) rosparam list [ENTER]: output all ROS parameters
-b) rosparam list / mrs_1xxx / * Output of the parameters for the MRS1104
+b) rosparam list / sick_mrs_1xxx / * Output of the parameters for the MRS1104
+c) rosparam get /sick_mrs_1xxx/ |tr ',' '\n' out puts the values of the parameter set
-c) rostopic hz / scan: Check the scan rate output rate
+d) rostopic hz /scan: Check the scan rate output rate
-d) rostopic hz / cloud: Check the Pointcloud2 output rate
+e) rostopic hz /cloud: Check the Pointcloud2 output rate

 7. Check the multi-target ability:
     a) Cancel roslaunch with CTRL-C (or alternatively with kill <process>)